Surabhi05-git/CAN-protocol-learning/README.md

 - Continuous vs Event-Based CAN Listening

 ### Code Example
-- A C program demonstrating:
+- A C++ program demonstrating:
-  - Packing speed and RPM values into CAN data bytes
-  - Use of bit masking and bit shifting
+  - Reading incoming CAN signal which is in Packed format (speed) and unpack it using auto generated .c and .h files from CANTOOLS
   - Unpacking CAN data bytes to reconstruct original signal values
-  - Printing packed CAN bytes and unpacked signal values
+  - Printing packed CAN bytes and unpacked signal values OR storing unpack data so we can use it in SOA

-This code represents a simplified example of how signals are encoded and decoded inside automotive ECUs.

 ---

 ## Code Description

-The C program performs the following operations:
+The auto generated C program performs the following operations:
-- Defines speed and RPM as 16-bit signals
+- Defines speed 16-bit signals
 - Packs these signals into CAN data bytes using bitwise operations
 - Stores the packed data in an 8-byte CAN data array
 - Unpacks the received bytes to reconstruct the original values